Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary: Introduction and Results

 In Section \ref{background}, we provide the main objects and preliminary knowledge needed.
 In Section \ref{RVM}, we define the renormalized volume associated to a convex co-compact manifold with marked points at infinity (Definition \ref{cuspedVR} and Remark \ref{P}).
 The main idea is to associate a renormalized volume to the unique hyperbolic representative conformal to the boundary at infinity with a cusp singularity at each marked point.
 To this aim, we first study the divergence of the $W$-volume of a truncated hyperbolic cusp (Proposition \ref{VRcusp1}) by explicitly constructing the associated Epstein surface (in Section \ref{SecI0}).

-In Section \ref{RVA}, we start by defining the adapted renormalized volume and prove that this is uniformly bounded from below (Theorem \ref{AVRbounded}), that its differential has bounded infinity norm (Theorem \ref{boundedGradientinfty}), also deducing Corollary \ref{WPdistance}, and that its gradient has bounded Weil-Petersson norm (Corollary \ref{boundedGradientWP}).
+In Section \ref{RVA}, we start by defining the adapted renormalized volume and prove that this is uniformly bounded from below (Theorem \ref{AVRbounded}), that its differential has bounded infinity norm (Theorem \ref{boundedGradientinfty}), deducing the Weil-Petersson Lipschitz continuity in Corollary \ref{WPdistance}, and that its gradient has bounded Weil-Petersson norm (Corollary \ref{boundedGradientWP}).
 We also show the bounds for the distance from the convex core volume function (Theorem \ref{Vcdistance}), and the estimate in terms of Weil-Petersson distance for the convex core volume function of an handlebody (Corollary \ref{Vcestimate}).
 Moreover, we prove that the variation of the adapted renormalized volume is arbitrarily small on Bers regions of compressible pants decompositions (Theorem \ref{BersRegion}).
-We then proceed by proving its continuity under pinching a compressible multicurve (Theorem \ref{conv}).
+We then proceed by defining the adapted version of the renormalized volume of convex co-compact manifolds with marked points at infinity (Definition \ref{AVRpointed}), and finally proving the continuity of $\widetilde{V_R}$ under pinching a compressible multicurve (Theorem \ref{conv}).
 This is done by exploiting Section \ref{VRtube}, in which we study the divergence of the $W$-volume of long hyperbolic tubes (Theorem \ref{Wtubegeneral}).